chonnessey/capstone-86ed/README.md

 ### Project Description :pencil:

 This project is a social media platform directed towards people in the service industry.
-This project is a work in progress but once it's done it will be like other social media platforms.
+The idea was to have a platform where service industry workers can post about people who have been banned(eighty-sixed) from their place of work.
+On top of that it can just be a place where like minded people can create an online community and connect with each other!
+This project is a work in progress :soon: .
 ___
 ### Tech Stack :floppy_disk:
 1. HTML5+CSS3